Keeping informed of news and current events locally, regionally, nationally and internationally is an important part of everyday life.

 National Federation of the Blind NEWSLINE® is the only service that makes so many national newspapers and information available to blind people 24 hours a day, seven days a week on a nationwide basis.

 When on vacation, or on a business trip, readers can access National Federation of the Blind NEWSLINE® with the toll-free phone number from any touch-tone phone and entering their personal ID and security codes.

-Our Dial-In News service provides access to the state’s two largest daily newspapers, the Star Tribune and the Pioneer Press, and City Pages, an alternative weekly.
+Our Dial-In News service provides access to the Star Tribune, the Pioneer Press, the Brainerd Dispatch, and to City Pages, an alternative weekly.

 You must contact us and obtain a telephone number and password before you may use Dial-In News.